nvim-neorocks/nurr/README.md

 and publishing them to the `neovim` manifest on `luarocks.org` - this keeps the root manifest clean and allows the original authors to publish their own plugins if they so choose.

+## How it works

+Plugins are published using the [luarocks-tag-release](https://github.com/nvim-neorocks/luarocks-tag-release) action.

+### Plugins

+The plugin metadata are stored in a [plugins.json](./plugins.json) file, which is currently updated manually.
+A [chunk workflow](./.github/workflows/chunk.yml) reads the file and chunks it into a set of 256 (the max number of outputs per job).
+Each chunk is dispatched to an update workflow, which uses the chunk it receives as the input for a matrix build.

+### Tree-sitter parsers [WIP]

 > [!IMPORTANT]
 >
 > The [tree-sitter-parsers.json](./tree-sitter-parsers.json) file is